IbrahimTanyalcin/Cahir/README.md

 [![DOI](https://zenodo.org/badge/591137155.svg)](https://zenodo.org/badge/latestdoi/591137155)
 [![npm badge](https://img.shields.io/npm/l/cahir)](https://www.npmjs.com/package/cahir)

-[Cahir](dist/cahir.0.0.1.evergreen.umd.js) is a function proxy that allows you interchangibly use tagged templates and method calls.
+*[Cahir](dist/cahir.0.0.10.evergreen.umd.js) is a function proxy that allows you interchangibly use tagged templates and method calls.
 You can use it as an imperative framework with declerative bits.
-You define the routines and you define the shortcuts.
+You define the routines and you define the shortcuts.*

+## What's with the name

+The name is taken from a character in a card game called gwent where if the opponent heals during current turn, the character heals as well.
+This resonates well with the library: it is an implementation based on `Proxy`.

+## What do you want?
+- Use web components in your project? here 👉 [components](components/README.md)
+- Use cahir for adding/removing/animating html elements (like D3, jquery etc.)? here 👉 [collections/DOM](collections/DOM/) *documentation in progress*
+- Use cahir to enable your custom function to interoperate with tagged templates and method calls? here 👉 [dist](dist/cahir.0.0.10.evergreen.es.js) *read below to see how it works*

 ## The famous TODO wars:
 Cahir is an imperative library, but still if you are wondering, this is [**how it works**](https://codepen.io/IbrahimTanyalcin/pen/ExrYZZG):